Becca Poulos

 Your web browser is out of date.
 Update your browser for more security, speed and the best experience on this site.

-Update your browserDisciplemaking Groups
+Update your browser

-Disciplemaking Groups are small (4-6 people), same-gender groups that meet weekly for about 9 months working through a curriculum designed by the Ridge around our beliefs of who a disciple is and what a disciple does.
+Disciplemaking Groups are small (4-6 people), same-gender groups that meet weekly for about nine months working through a curriculum designed by the Ridge around our beliefs of who a disciple is and what a disciple does.

 D-Groups were created and designed specifically to make disciples who can make disciples.
 By learning to study the Bible for yourself, think theologically, develop spiritual disciplines, and articulate all of that in your own words, you will gain tools to not only lead and equip others, but to more faithfully move toward Jesus for the rest of your life!